itsDigvijaysing/What-I-Learned/IITH/Linear Optimization.md

 1. **Matrix Operations**: Simplex involves several matrix operations, such as Gaussian elimination, updating the tableau, and finding inverse matrices.
 These are important for efficiently solving linear programs.

 2. **Computational Complexity**: While the simplex algorithm can theoretically take a long time to solve certain problems (exponential time complexity), in practice, it often works very efficiently.

+Everything Done Assignment Time came at the end.
+4 Assignments were given.